 However, I'm not writing this to create fear and hysteria.
 On the contrary, I'm writing this to let you know there are ways to identify concussions and minimize their effects.

 Children's post Concussion Resources contains several different stories and information sheets on concussions.
-There is also a video of our own Sports Medicine specialist, Dr. Shane Miller, discussing concussion signs and symptoms.

 It's worth your time to look.
 You need to know what's going on if your child can't remember his phone number.